Things to do in Herne Bay: Local Tips

 Herne Bay has the classic seaside atmosphere that a lot of British towns retain.
 I’m talking old arcade games, plenty of seagulls and photogenic beach huts.
 There’s also a pebble beach and water so cold you won’t want to get in, but it all adds to the spirit of a good British beach holiday, right? 😉

-As I’ve spent so much time in this town over the last seven years but have never wrote about it, I thought I’d create this list of the best things to do in Herne Bay, just in case you all fancy visiting!
+As I’ve spent so much time in this town over the last seven years but have never written about it, I thought I’d create this list of the best things to do in Herne Bay, just in case you all fancy visiting!

 Bondi Beach it is not, but it’s got a unique kind of charm, and with direct (albeit slow) trains from London Victoria and Bromley South, it’s easy to reach from the capital.

 The Best Things to do in Herne Bay

 Probably the most famous thing to do in Herne Bay is to check out Reculver Tower.
 These 12th-century church towers were part of a larger church building; the towers were all that was preserved, as they acted as a landmark for sailors.
 We visited here on my geography school trip too, although I just can’t remember exactly why.

 There’s also a Roman Fort built upon the same site.
 I’ll be honest, there are many more impressive castles in Kent, but it is still worth checking out while you’re in Herne Bay.
 Nowadays, you can’t see too much of the 2000 year old fort nowadays, although the foundations are still visible.